Updated on: April 26, 2026

 ExpressVPN offers excellent speeds in China — even with obfuscation, which usually slows down your connection due to the extra encryption and rerouting.
 This is thanks to its proprietary Lightway protocol, which uses fewer lines of code but doesn’t sacrifice security.
 Plus, it has lots of servers in nearby locations like Hong Kong, Taiwan, and Japan for getting the best speeds possible.

 ExpressVPN allows you to securely stream from China.
-It works with 100+ streaming sites and can access different Netflix, Amazon Prime, and Disney+ libraries, as well as sites like Hulu and BBC iPlayer.
-It can also access Instagram and similar social media apps from China, as well as Google, messaging apps, and more.
+It works with 100+ streaming sites, which makes it one of the best VPNs for streaming, and it can access different Netflix, Amazon Prime, and Disney+ libraries, as well as sites like Hulu and BBC iPlayer.

 Bottom Line: